Context: Hunting in Switzerland

 How do you ensure transparency?

-How can I use the platform effectively?
+How can I make good use of the platform?